At a Glance

 The BBC is committed to redeploying employees seeking suitable alternative employment within the BBC and they will be given priority consideration ahead of other applicants.
 Priority consideration means for those employees seeking redeployment their application will be considered alongside anyone else at risk of redundancy, prior to any individuals being considered who are not at risk. #J-18808-Ljbffr

-Journalist, BBC Breakfast & News at One employer: JIM - Jobs In Manchester
+Journalist, BBC Breakfast & News at One in Salford employer: JIM - Jobs In Manchester

 Some tips for your application 🫡